KewbitXMR/haveno-app/README.md

 **Important:** Follow the instructions in this guide carefully for Haveno App to function correctly.

 ## Setup Your Mobile Device
+> Note Android is better in generally for remaining live in the background for notifications, for now it's recommended you woh with that until the Telegram bot is completed.

-### Install Tor VPN Relay
+### Install Tor Socks on the Mobible Device

 To ensure all traffic is securely routed through Tor, you must install and activate a Tor VPN relay on your mobile device.
-The recommended apps are:
+The recommended two apps are:

 - **[Orbot](https://play.google.com/store/apps/details?id=org.torproject.android):** Officially supported by The Tor Project.
   - [Sourcecode & Releases](https://github.com/guardianproject/orbot/releases/tag/17.3.2-RC-1-tor-0.4.8.12)